In some cases, coffee may be good for health, as it may offer benefits such as lowering the risk of type 2 diabetes and helping people lose weight.

 Also, men who drink 30–50% tea may have the lowest mortality risk compared with those who only drink coffee.

 The overall conclusion of the study is that coffee and tea both have their own benefits depending on the quantity consumed, and these benefits may vary among men and women.
 The difference in impact based on sex may be related to how coffee affects sex hormones.

 The study authors warned, however, that smoking may cancel out any benefits of drinking coffee.

-A person who wishes to derive health benefits from coffee should avoid exceeding the daily recommended intake and try to monitor the ingredients they add, such as sugar, cream, or flavorings, as these may not be healthful.
+A person who wishes to derive health benefits from coffee consumption should avoid exceeding the daily recommended intake and try to monitor the ingredients they add — such as sugar, cream, and flavorings — as these may not be healthy.

-Pregnant women and those at risk of bone fractures may wish to avoid coffee.
+Pregnant people and those at risk of bone fractures may wish to avoid coffee.